 - Organizing guided nature walks for African-American youth with disabilities

 - Reducing the carbon footprint of the supply chain for a Chinese semiconductor company

 - An interactive online map showcasing sustainable building in Los Angeles

 - Recommendations to make UCLA campus food and drinking water more sustainable

 Through these projects, students make a positive impact on communities before they graduate.
 Relationships formed during the program develop an ever-growing network of professionals.
 Together, they use what they’ve learned to take the lead in creating a more sustainable world—working at places such as Liberty Hill Foundation, Bank of America and the Environmental Protection Agency.

 How does it work?

-- Students are required to take four sustainability-related courses, including the LiS core course offered in spring 2016.
+- Students are required to take four sustainability-related courses, including the LiS core course offered in winter 2019.
 At least one of the four courses must be outside your home department.
 Examples of approved courses can be found on the LiS website.